SharePoint/sp-dev-training-spfx-graph-3rdpartyapis/Lab.md

         ```

     1. Locate and open the file **./src/webparts/spFxHttpClient/components/SpFxHttpClient.tsx**.
     1. Update the markup returned by the `render()` method to the following code.
-This will create a list using the CSS classes under the existing markup displaying an image, the title of the image, and a list of keywords associated with the image:
+This will create a list using the CSS classes with each item displaying an image, the title of the image, and a list of keywords associated with the image:

         ```tsx
         <div className={ styles.spFxHttpClient }>